thkukuk/kubic-control/README.md

 - All the nodes on the cluster must be on a the same network and be able to communicate directly with each other.
 - All nodes in the cluster must be assigned static IP addresses.
 Using dynamically assigned IPs will break cluster functionality if the IP address changes.
 - The Kubernetes master node(s) must have valid Fully-Qualified Domain Names (FQDNs), which can be resolved both by all other nodes and from other networks which need to access the cluster.
-- Since Kubernetes mainly works with certificates and tokens, the time on all Nodes needs to be always in sync.
-Else communication inside the cluster will break.
+- Since Kubernetes mainly works with certificates and tokens, the time on all nodes needs to be in sync.
+Otherwise communication inside the cluster will break.

 ## Installation

-`Kubicd`/`kubicctl` are using [salt](https://www.saltstack.com/) and [certstrap](https://github.com/square/certstrap) to manage nodes and certificates, additional kubeadm, kubectl, kubelet and crio have to be installed.
+`Kubicd`/`kubicctl` are using [salt](https://www.saltstack.com/) and [certstrap](https://github.com/square/certstrap) to manage nodes and certificates.
+Additionally kubeadm, kubectl, kubelet and crio have to be installed.
 `Kubicd` has to run on the future kubernetes master node, `kubicctl` can run anywhere on the network.
 This requires only that `kubicd` is configured to listen on all interfaces, not only `localhost`.
-The salt minions have to be already accepted on the salt master.
+The salt minions have to be accepted already on the salt master.
 Before `kubicd` can be started, certificates have to be generated:

 ```
   kubicctl certificates initialize